LilaLiu01/AFNI_DoubleExposure_Cued/README.md

-# Task fMRI Experiment: Attention Modulation in Decay Period After Superimposed Faces and Houses
+# fMRI Experiment: Attention Modulation in Decay Period After Superimposed Faces and Houses

 This repository contains data and analysis for a low-field (3T) and low-resolution (2mm) task-based fMRI experiment.
 The study investigates how attention modulates perceptual experience and neural activity during the decay period after viewing "double-exposure" images of superimposed faces and houses.